hdmf-dev/hdmf/docs/CONTRIBUTING.rst

 black automatically format the codebase to comply with the black preview style guide.

-We also use the ruff_ tool to sort python imports automatically and double-check that the codebase conforms to PEP8 standards, and the codespell_ tool to check spelling.
+We also use the ruff_ tool to sort python imports automatically and double-check that the codebase conforms to PEP8 standards, while using the codespell_ tool to check spelling.

 The ``black`` and ``ruff`` tools are installed when you follow the developer installation instructions.
 See :ref:`install_developers`.